nmccarty/idris2-tutorial/src/Tutorial/Functions1/Operators.md

 True
 ```

 As you can see, there is a difference between `(< 10)` and `(10 <)`.
-The first tests, whether its argument is less than 10, the second, whether 10 is less than its argument.
+The first tests whether its argument is less than 10, and the second tests whether 10 is less than its argument.

 One exception where operator sections will not work is with the *minus* operator `(-)`.
 Here is an example to demonstrate this: